French military withdrawal from West Africa (2022–2025): Niger

 In the wake of the 2023 coup d'état and the following crisis, thousands of Nigeriens stormed the French embassy.
 Its walls and gates were set ablaze and damaged after they were topped with Russian flags.
 The demonstrators also called for an immediate intervention by the Wagner Group.
 On 25 August, the junta ordered French ambassador Sylvain Itté to leave the country within 48 hours.

 In August 2023, Niger denounced “cooperation agreements in the field of security and defense” with France by a decree announcing the end of the various military and defense agreements with France.
 Shortly afterwards, French president Emmanuel Macron announced it plans to end its military presence in Niger, with Macron stating "we are not there to deal with internal politics and be hostages of putschists."
 France does not recognize de facto leadership of Niger, maintaining that Mohamed Bazoum is the legitimate leader.

 In December 2023, it was announced that France intended to close its embassy in Niamey due to it being unable to carry out diplomatic tasks due to restrictions imposed by the ruling junta.

 Central African Republic

-On December 15, 2022, France completed the withdrawal of its soldiers from the Central African Republic following a souring of relations between the two countries due to an increased Russian military presence in the CAR.
+France had previously deployed over 1,000 troops to the Central African Republic in 2013 under Operation Sangaris, which lasted until 2016.

+In mid-2021, Paris suspended military cooperation with Bangui over an alleged Russian-led anti-French campaign.
+On 15 December 2022, France completed its military withdrawal as the last 47 soldiers of the logistical mission (MISLOG-B) departed from Bangui M'Poko International Airport, ending direct French military presence amid deteriorating bilateral relations and the deployment of the Wagner Group.